-We want to speak the truth, and expect the same from others as well, but few of us have the courage to face and accept them?
+We want to speak the truth, and expect the same from others as well, but few of us have the courage to face and accept them.
 No matter where you are or what you do, if you want to be successful in life, you must face harsh truths of life that may be difficult to accept, but will help you in achieving success.
 In this post we will discuss some brutal truths about investing investors must face.

 The world of investing is not different.
-Investing actually involves a large dose of philosophy, and that includes accepting certain truths, whether or not youre ready to face them.
+Investing actually involves a large dose of philosophy, and that includes accepting certain truths, whether or not you are ready to face them.

 There are seven investing truths that you need to be aware of.
-Embrace them, as theyre not just ones to remember when you begin investing, but throughout your investing life.
+Embrace them, as they are not just ones to remember when you begin investing, but throughout your investing life.

 No amount of number crunching can tell you with certainty, whether your investment will be a profitable one.
 No matter how hard you try, there are certain things you cannot predict,